Purchase price does not equal total cost

 122 tons of CO₂ correspond to the mileage of a mid-range car of around 750,000 kilometers.
 For companies with ESG reporting and CO₂ reduction targets, gearbox selection is therefore a directly measurable lever - without changing the process, just by selecting better components.

-For applications with variable load requirements - especially pumps, fans and compressors - a frequency inverter (FI) offers the greatest energy-saving potential.
-The reason for this is the cubic dependence of the power on the speed (affinity laws):
+For applications with variable load requirements — especially pumps, fans and compressors — a variable-speed drive (VFD) offers the greatest energy-saving potential.
+The reason is the cubic relationship between power and speed (affinity laws):

 P₂/P₁ = (n₂/n₁)³

-A pump runs continuously at full load without a frequency converter.
-With frequency converter and demand-based control at an average speed of 80 %:
+A pump runs continuously at full load without a VFD.
+With a VFD and demand-based speed control at an average of 80 % speed:

-This cubic characteristic curve does not apply to all load profiles.
-Conveyor belts, strokes and constant-torque-loaded drives follow a linear P ~ n dependency - the savings through speed control are lower in these cases.
+This cubic relationship does not apply to all load profiles.
+Conveyor belts, hoists and constant-torque drives follow a linear P ~ n relationship — the savings from speed control are lower in these cases.
 More on this in the guide Frequency inverters: When is it worth using them?

 10-point checklist for purchasing (B2B)